 Dr. Joelle Wickens, Assistant Professor of Preventive Conservation and WUDPAC Associate Director, University of Delaware

-Debbie Hess Norris, Chair, Department of Art Conservation, University of Delaware
+Debbie Hess Norris, Chair and Professor of Photograph Conservation, Art Conservation Department, University of Delaware

 Dr. Rosie Grayburn, Winterthur Associate Scientist & Head of SRAL, and Affiliated Associate Professor, University of Delaware